What might you bet is the most famous game in St. Paul public high schools – regarding the number of members?

 Fischbach has kept the dynasty rolling thanks to the huge range of women who pop out for the crew.

-“First of all, I actually have exquisite coaches,” Fischbach said.
-“But we want every person to experience they can be a part of something.”
+“First of all, I have exquisite coaches,” Fischbach said.
+But we want every person to experience they can be a part of something.”

 “They may display up and say, ‘We want to play without friends and display up a couple of days every week’ or ‘I need to be a part of this program and be a national champion.’
-We encompass all people.
-We have distinct tracks, with some practices extra centered on fun versus competitiveness.”
+We encompass all people. e have distinct tracks, with some practices centered on fun versus competitiveness.”

 Vang is on one of Johnson’s top doubles pairings this season.
-Her position on the team evolved as her own motivation grew.
+Her position on the team evolved as her motivation grew.

 “At first, I was scared,” Vang explained.
-“I did not need to sign on.
-My pals recommended me to join up.
-They stated it would likely be amusing.
+I did not need to sign up.
+My pals recommended I join up.
+They stated it would be amusing.
 You’ll meet a lot of new people.
-So I determined to sign up for and, yeah.
+So I determined to sign up, and, yeah.
 It is much like they said.
 Everyone is pleasant and approachable.
-We have teamwork… And friendship which makes it simply amusing.”
+We have teamwork… and friendship, which makes it simply amusing.”

 “I grew up gambling it,” Chah stated.
 “Both my siblings play it.
 It’s a family thing for me.”

 “Girls come into the gym, they appeared upon the banners and said ‘I do not wanna permit my older sister down.
-I don’t need to let the girl I played with remaining year down.
-I need to hold it on – do something special whilst it is my flip’,” Fischbach said.
+I don’t need to let the girl I played with the remaining year down.
+I need to hold it on – do something special while it is my flip’,” Fischbach said.

 But that stress also can be advantageous.